 Ventricular fibrillation (VF) is a cause of cardiac arrest and sudden cardiac death.
 The ventricular muscle fibres contract randomly causing a complete failure of ventricular function.
-Most cases of ventricular fibrillation occur in patients with pre-existing known heart disease but the precise nature of the underlying cause of VF is not currently known.
+Most cases of ventricular fibrillation occur in patients with pre-existing known heart disease (with myocardial fibrosis - scarring - having a role ) but the precise nature of the underlying cause of VF is not currently known.

-- VF is the most commonly identified arrhythmia in cardiac arrest patients.
+- VF is the most commonly identified arrhythmia in cardiac arrest patients and has been reported as present in 70% of cardiac arrests.

 - The incidence of VF parallels the incidence of ischaemic heart disease, with a peak incidence of VF occurring in people aged 45-75 years.